All Episodes

 Did they supply you with sketches at any point?

-And I have reproduced those sketches in the book.
+I have sketches from everybody, and I have reproduced those sketches in the book.

 But that's only part of it.

-Ultimately, I rounded up another witness who was driving down With her boyfriend, and he saw the UFO too, down on the FDR Drive, which is an elevated highway, directly above where these political figures' cars had stopped.
+Ultimately, I rounded up another witness who was driving down with her boyfriend, and he saw the UFO too down on the FDR Drive, which is an elevated highway, directly above where these political figures' cars had stopped.

-I also have somebody who lived in Linda's apartment complex who woke up that night feeling extremely strange and found the entire courtyard of her building, the building that Linda was abducted from, the whole courtyard was lit up by a very uncanny, very frightening light.
+I also have somebody who lived in Linda's apartment complex who woke up that night feeling extremely strange and found the entire courtyard of her building, that's the building that Linda was abducted from, the whole courtyard was lit up by a very uncanny, very frightening light.

 She said she would never sleep.